atomist-skills/kubernetes-pod-health-skill/README.md

         ![container not ready delay parameter](docs/images/param-not-ready.png)

-4.  **Submit the skill configuration**
+4.  **Enable the skill configuration**

-    Click the "Submit" button to save your configuration and activate the skill.
+    Click the "Enable Skill" button to save your configuration and activate the skill.

     ![submit configuration](docs/images/config-submit.png)